jerometerry/neo4j/README.md

 To get http://localhost:7474 to work using boot2docker, you can forward port 7474 out of the boot2docker vm in Virtualbox, mapping to the same pot. this is a bit hacky, but it works.

 Instead of using localhost, you could probably use the ip addresss of boot2docker itself, although I havent tried.
+See http://webiphany.com/technology/2014/06/12/what-ip-do-i-access-when-using-docker-and-boot2docker.html